-Table 23: Planning considerations for the new address space (continued) Considerations Actions that Might Follow Reference Do any data sets need special DD statements?
-Supply the DD statements in the SYS1.PROCLIB member.
-"Identifying a procedure in SYS1.PROCLIB" on page 195 Does the address space need an initialization routine?
+Table 23.
+Planning considerations for the new address space (continued) Considerations Actions that Might Follow Reference Does the address space need an initialization routine?
 Write an initialization routine and specify it on the INIT parameter.
-"The address space initialization routine" on page 196 Will the new address space be able to provide cross memory services for programs in other address spaces?
+"The address space initialization routine" on page 200 Will the new address space be able to provide cross memory services for programs in other address spaces?
 Code the cross memory macros in the initialization routine.
-"The new address space as service provider" on page 198 Will programs in the new address space be able to call programs in the creating program's address space?
+"The new address space as service provider" on page 202 Will programs in the new address space be able to call programs in the creating program's address space?
 Code the TKLIST, LXLIST, and AXLIST parameters on the ASCRE macro.
-"The new address space as cross memory user" on page 199 Does the address space need a termination routine?
+"The new address space as cross memory user" on page 202 Does the address space need a termination routine?
 Write a termination routine and code the TRMEXIT and UTOKEN parameters.
-"Providing an address space termination routine" on page 201 How will the system dispatch programs in the new address space?
+"Providing an address space termination routine" on page 205 How will the system dispatch programs in the new address space?
 Code NONURG or HIPRI on the ATTR parameter on the ASCRE macro.
-"Establishing attributes for address spaces" on page 202 Will the address space exist after the creating task terminates?
+"Establishing attributes for address spaces" on page 206 Will the address space exist after the creating task terminates?
 Code PERM on the ATTR parameter on the ASCRE macro.
-"Establishing attributes for address spaces" on page 202
+"Establishing attributes for address spaces" on page 206